 Monitoring wells MW 5, MW 15, MW 31R were monitored during the interim program to provide information on the effectiveness of the AOC 1 South Court IM initiated in 2005.
-Since the HRC[®] agent used as a source reduction measure for TCE has a useful life of only two years continued monitoring on these wells is not necessary.
+Since the HRC® agent used as a source reduction measure for TCE has a useful life of only two years continued monitoring on these wells is not necessary.

-Wells added for semiannual monitoring program are MW 49, MW 51, MW 65, and MW 79, and MW 85.
+Wells added for semiannual monitoring program are MW 49, MW 51, MW 65, MW 79, and MW 85.
 These wells are added to provide more comprehensive monitoring of the boundary areas of each VOC plume (Table 3-1).

-3.1.2 Annual Monitoring
+3.1.3 Annual Monitoring

-In order to confirm that existing areas of affected groundwater have not expanded, an annual sampling and analysis of twelve wells used to define the boundaries of the plumes will be made (Figure 3-1, wells highlighted in green).
+An annual sampling and analysis of twelve wells used to define the boundaries of the plumes will be made (Figure 3-1, wells highlighted in green).
 The annual monitoring well network may be summarized as follows.

-- Monitoring of Unit 3S will be conducted at MW 76. - Monitoring of Unit 3D will be conducted at MW 56, MW 57, MW 58, MW 61, MW 64, MW 75, MW 80, and MW-2. - Monitoring of bedrock wells will be conducted at MW 81, MW 82, and MW 83.
+- Monitoring of Unit 3S will be conducted at MW 37, MW 46, and MW 76. - Monitoring of Unit 3D will be conducted at MW 56, MW 57, MW 58, MW 61, MW 64, MW 65, MW 75, MW 80, and MW-2. - Monitoring of bedrock wells will be conducted at MW 81, MW 82, and MW 83.

 Monitoring well MW 62 is the only well deleted from the interim annual monitoring well network.
-VOCs have not been detected in this well during any of four sampling events.
+VOCs were not detected in this well during any of four interim sampling events.
 MW 61 is a clustered Unit 3D well at this location.
 This well offers better definition for the northward extent of VC east of MLK Boulevard and is proposed as the replacement for MW 62 (Figure 3-1).